Lunar Gardening: How Real Witches Plant with the Moon

 Does the moon really affect plant water?

 Yes.
-The moon influences moisture movement and sap flow.
-Folklore adds spiritual meaning, but the physical pull is real.
+The moon influences moisture movement and sap flow; folklore adds spiritual significance.

 Is harvesting on the “wrong moon” dangerous?